paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-058-full-employment-and-balanced-growth.md

 Pub.
 L. 105–277, § 101(f) [title VIII, § 405(d)(12)(A)(ii)], substituted “activities carried out under the Job Training Partnership Act or title I of the Workforce Investment Act of 1998” for “CETA”.

 #### Effective Date of 2014 Amendment
 Amendment by Pub.
-L. 113–128 effective on the first day of the first full program year after July 22, 2014 [probably July 1, 2015], see section 506 of Pub.
+L. 113–128 effective on the first day of the first full program year after July 22, 2014 (July 1, 2015), see section 506 of Pub.
 L. 113–128, set out as an Effective Date note under [section 3101 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3101&num=0&edition=prelim), Labor.

 #### Effective Date of 1998 Amendment
 Amendment by section 101(f) [title VIII, § 405(d)(12)(A)] of Pub.
 L. 105–277 effective Oct.
 21, 1998, and amendment by section 101(f) [title VIII, § 405(f)(10)] of Pub.
 L. 105–277 effective July 1, 2000, see section 101(f) [title VIII, § 405(g)(1), (2)(B)] of Pub.
 L. 105–277, set out as a note under [section 3502 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section3502&num=0&edition=prelim), Government Organization and Employees.